abelmehari/abelmehari.github.io/_portfolio/Unveiling the Potential Open Banking in Developing Countries - A Regression Analysis..md

 2. *Methodology*

-To ensure a robust and just research, our concept and proposal necessitate rigorous testing through regression model analysis.
+To ensure robust and just research, our concept and proposal necessitate rigorous testing through regression model analysis.
 This method will enable us to explore the relationship between open banking and developing countries, as well as gauge the extent to which external or control factors influence open banking's performance.

 For our first hypothesis, positing that open banking has yielded positive outcomes in developed countries, our regression analysis formula is as follows:

 **OBt = β0 + β1(FL) + β2(R) + β3(TTP) + β4(FI) + β5(API) + β6(ED) + εt**

-In this equation, 'OBt' denotes our dependent variable, open banking during period 't'.
+In this equation, 'OBt' denotes our dependent variable, open banking during the period 't'.
 The independent variable is 'developed countries'.
 In addition, we incorporate the following external or control variables: 'FL' for financial literacy, 'R' for regulation, 'TTP' for third-party providers, 'FI' for financial inclusion, 'API' for application programming, 'ED' for economic development, and finally, 'εt', signifying the error term in our model.

 As for the second hypothesis, which anticipates a positive outcome for open banking in developing countries, the corresponding regression formula reads: